nazarenkodima/kottans_frontend/README.md

 ### Task 0 reflections:
 > 1. Udacity's How to use Git and GitHub course is a really detailed, interactive and fun experience.
 Great visual explanation of what's a branch and commit.
 How to create repository on Github.
-Really liked feedback on Git from other developer and engineers.
+Really liked feedback on Git from other developers and engineers.
+Helped me to fill some gaps here and there.
-> 2.I have came across *try.github.io* in the past.
+> 2. I have came across *try.github.io* in the past.
 A nice, visual introduction in to the world of Git.
 ---

 ## Test Task 1